young917/MiDaS-B/README.md

 We extends our previous paper: [MiDaS: Representative Sampling from Real-world Hypergraphs](https://arxiv.org/abs/2202.01587) for back-in-time hypergraph sampling.
 *Back-in-time hypergraph sampling* is to accurately approximate a past snapshot of a given size of the input large hypergraph.
 Unlike representative sampling, we do not have access to the target (i.e., the past snapshot of a given size).
-To tackle this challenge, we propose MiDaS-B, an extension of MiDaS, capable of accurately approximating the past snapshot of the input hypergraph, without relying on the ground-truth past snapshot information.
+To tackle this challenge, we propose MiDaS-B, an extension of MiDaS specifically designed for back-in-time hypergraph sampling.

-We provide source code for (1) sampling hypergraphs, and (2) evaluating the quality of sub-hypergraph for this back-in-time hypergraph sampling problem.
+We provide source code for (1) sampling hypergraphs, and (2) evaluating the quality of sub-hypergraphs for this back-in-time hypergraph sampling problem.

 (1) **Sampling Hypergraphs**